Imagine trying to cross the ocean with a boat that has holes in it. You’ll get wet. You might even sink. You certainly won’t make it across smoothly.

 Hopefully, you already have database management in place.
 If not, it’s high time to set it up.
 While you’ll likely need to clean your data at regular intervals, it’s bad practice to let issues build up until they undermine the overall quality of your database.

 As a company, you are constantly gathering, organizing, storing, and manipulating new data.
-Ongoing database management includes the processes and practices needed to safeguard the quality of that data and prevent it from getting dirty.
+Ongoing data management includes the processes and practices needed to safeguard the quality of that data and prevent it from getting dirty.

 With the volume of data companies gather and handle nowadays, it’s practically impossible to avoid some of that data getting dirty.
 Different types of dirty data will have different consequences for your business, As such, you’ll want to clean records on a regular basis to avoid issues escalating.